-Regardless of the statutory context, the heritage values of the DNSDC site are known to be high.
-It is therefore preferable that significant elements of the site are conserved where possible, whether this is through the re-use of the warehouses or the conservation of the most representative samples of the structures.
-If buildings are to be demolished re-use of heritage fabric within an interpretive context would be appropriate.
-If buildings with heritage values are to be demolished or altered, archival recording will be necessary.
-Some recording was completed in 2001 (Brooks & Associates 2002:28) although updates to this record will be necessary.
+If buildings are to be demolished, re-use of heritage fabric within an interpretive context would be appropriate and archival recording would be necessary.
+While some recording was completed in 2001 (Brooks & Associates 2002:28), updates to this record would be required.
 The historical landscape context of the site should also be taken into account.
-Elements such as the alignment of the former rail track may be preserved, or embedded through conservation or interpretation in the new development design (Brooks & Associates 2002:28).
+Elements such as the alignment of the roads and rail line may be preserved, or embedded through conservation or interpretation in the new development design (Brooks & Associates 2002:28).